Karine91/DTSE-assignment/README.md

 Overview page with search functionality implemented with server components

-Details page contain 2 tabs: first shows the data for every hour, the second shows bar chart with average price data within a day.
-Data can be filtered by selecting date range.
-By default data is shown for current day.
+The details page contains 2 tabs: the first shows the data for every hour, and the second shows a bar chart with average price data within a day.
+Data can be filtered by selecting a date range.
+By default, data is shown for the current day.

 Tech Stack: